Seema Arora-Jonsson

 Presentation

-I am a member of the Royal Swedish Academy of Agriculture and Forestry where I sit in the the academy's research committee and am an office holder in IUFRO, the International Union of Forest Research Organizations.
-I am on the boards of sustainability initiatives/institutes in the UK and Finland.
-My administrative work at the university includes work at the faculty level where I sit on the Professors Appointment Board.
+I am a member of the Royal Swedish Academy of Agriculture and Forestry where I am part of the academy's research committee.
+I am an office holder in IUFRO, the International Union of Forest Research Organizations and on the boards of sustainability initiatives/institutes in the UK and Finland.
+My administrative work at the university includes includes membership of the Professors Appointment Board at the Faculty of Natural Resources and Agricultural Sciences.

 Forskning